-A night at Phare Cambodian Circus, Siem Reap, might seem like an odd way to spend an evening in the northern Cambodian city that’s famous for Angkor Wat and other Khmer Empire archaeological sites.
-Yet this quirky show has become one of the top things to do at night in Siem Reap, while turning around the lives of its stars.
+A night at Phare Cambodian Circus, Siem Reap, might seem like an odd way to spend an evening in the northern Cambodian city that’s famous for Angkor Wat temple and other Khmer Empire archaeological sites.
+Yet the circus arts have a long history in Cambodia, dating to the Angkor era, and this quirky show has become one of the top things to do in Siem Reap, while transforming the lives of its performers.

 There is a big top tent and tightrope walking, along with juggling, acrobatics, aerial ballet, balancing acts, fire dancing, drama, music, mime, contortion, and comedy.
 The closest comparison might be Cirque du Soleil, only Siem Reap’s Phare Cambodian Circus is a relaxed, warm-hearted, spirited, and down-to-earth take on that highly stylised genre, and it invariably has the audience in stitches as much as tears.

-It’s this combination of personality, impressive skills, natural talent, and fine storytelling, that has seen Phare Cambodian Circus go from an empty tent after they first hammered in their pegs two years ago to a nightly packed house.
-There have been overseas tours and a purchase of land just outside Siem Reap, where they established a permanent big top this year.
+It’s this combination of personality, impressive skills, natural talent, and fine storytelling, that has seen Phare Cambodian Circus go from an empty tent after they first hammered in their pegs ten years ago to a nightly packed house under their big top on the edge of Siem Reap.

 The Phare Cambodian Circus Siem Reap

-But to really appreciate how far the Phare Cambodian Circus has come and what its success means to Cambodians, it’s necessary to go behind the scenes and know its tragic roots, humble start, and the destitution that many of its performers are born into and grow up in before they join the circus.
+To really appreciate how far the Phare Cambodian Circus has come and what its success means to Cambodians, it’s necessary to go behind the scenes and to learn about its tragic roots, its humble start, and the destitution that many of its performers are born into and grow up in before they join the circus.